-Fee waiver requests must be submitted in writing, and should be sent after applying online.
-CalArts will accept the standard College Board fee waiver or a letter from a high school/transfer counselor who can verify family financial hardship.
-Fee waivers are not granted for MFA or International students.
+CalArts will accept the standard College Board fee waiver, NACAC fee waiver, or a letter from a high school/transfer counselor who can verify family financial hardship.
+More information can be found at Application Deadlines & Fees.

 Who should write my letters of recommendation?

 We strongly recommend that your letters come from someone who can speak about your artistic development and your readiness for college-level work.
 This may include art teachers, academic teachers, college counselors, artistic mentors, employers or collaborators.